komalguptaa/komalguptaa/README.md

 **More about me:**

-- 🌱 I’m currently learning Cloud Computing.
+- 🌱 I’m currently learning Dynamic Programming.
 - 💬 Curious to learn new things, to meet new people,share ideas.
 - 📫 How to reach me: komalguptajyoti@gmail.com
 - 📝[Resume]